hotosm/drone-tm/README.md

 ## Solution

-**Drone TM** offers a solution to these challenges by empowering communities to utilize drones for immediate and locally relevant mapping needs.
+**DroneTM** offers a solution to these challenges by empowering communities to utilize drones for immediate and locally relevant mapping needs.
 Our platform:

 - Provides a user-friendly, inclusive application enabling anyone with a drone, including inexpensive consumer or DIY drones, to contribute to a global repository of free and open aerial imagery.
 - Facilitates community-driven drone operations, ensuring immediate response and responsible mapping that considers local needs.